 No business can grow without a proper marketing plan and startups are no different.
-A startup marketing strategy outlines the startup’s direction and approach to reach its goals.
+A startup marketing strategy outlines a startup’s direction and approach to reach its goals.
 In practical terms, a sound marketing plan acts as a road-map to the success of the startups.

 - The Need for a Startup Marketing Plan

-- Elements of Essential Startup Strategies
+- Elements of a Marketing Plan

 - Startup Marketing Channels